 The resulting eggs are creamy and moist, but not wet or runny.

-I may go with the method above, but a lot of people like their eggs cooked a little harder, with big, fluffy, diner-style curds.
+While I go with the method above, a lot of people like their eggs cooked a little harder, with big, fluffy, diner-style curds.
 If this is your chosen scramble, start by melting butter in a nonstick skillet.
 Medium-high to high heat is our best bet here.